Stanmore Public School

 After school activities

-The school provides a number of after school activities.
+There are a great range of after school activities available at school.
 Those on offer vary from year to year, depending on interest and availability of personnel.
 In recent years, they have included drama classes, tennis coaching, computer coding, art classes, chess coaching and music tutoring.
 Parents arrange for their children to participate directly with the personnel who provide the service.
 There is a cost involved and parents pay the service providers directly.

 Visit our Extra Curricular Activities page for further information.